Before we launch into what compound interest is, maybe we should start with a brief explanation of what interest means in the world of finance.

 How do I know if my savings account is paying compound interest?

-To find out if your savings account is paying compound interest, you will want to take a look at when the interest is paid and where.
-Interest that is paid monthly into your savings account will be compounded.
+To find out if your savings account is paying compound interest, simply take a look at when and where the interest is paid.
+Any interest paid monthly into your savings account will be compounded.

-If your savings account requires a minimum monthly deposit, any interest you earn generally won’t count towards that as the minimum monthly deposit requirements must be met with other funds.
+But bear in mind, if your savings account requires a minimum monthly deposit to earn a higher interest rate, any interest you earn generally won't count towards the deposit requirement for the next month.
+That will have to be met through other funds.

 How can you make compound interest work for you?

-Just like getting over a breakup or waiting for your fiddle leaf fig to grow, when it comes to compound interest – it takes time.
-It’s an effective way to build enormous wealth, but it’s definitely not a get-rich-quick scheme.
+Like most good things, when it comes to compound interest, it takes time.
+Compound interest is a highly effective way to build wealth, but it's definitely not a get-rich-quick scheme.

 Save early and often

-If you haven’t already figured out the blindingly obvious by now, time is money when it comes to compound interest.
-Get into the mentality that the longer your money earns compound interest, the better.
-We’re talking decades, not just a few years.
+If you haven't already figured out the blindingly obvious by now, time is money when it comes to compound interest.
+Get into the mentality that the longer your money earns compound interest, the better it is for you.
+And we're talking decades, not just a few years.

-In some cases, saving earlier can mean you don’t need to save as much money as somebody who waits to start saving.
-And even if you quit saving at some stage, your head start will continue to pay dividends later.
+In some cases, starting your saving earlier can mean you don't need to save as much money as somebody who waits until later.
+And even if you quit saving at some stage, your head start will continue to pay dividends down the track.

 Look at the interest rate